MVME-HBUT/HSD-FTI-FDet/README.md

 ## Installation
-This codebase is built upon [MMDetection] ([https://github.com/open-mmlab/mmdetection](https://github.com/facebookresearch/detectron2)).
+This codebase is built upon [MMDetection](https://github.com/open-mmlab/mmdetection).
 Please follow the installation of MMDetection following the official guide: [Installation](https://mmdetection.readthedocs.io/en/latest/get_started.html)  and make sure you can run it successfully.

 ### Requirements
 * Ubuntu 20.04 LTS, CUDA>=10.1, GCC>=7.3.0